WrenMoon/RFactor-2026-SwerveCode/README.md

 # RFactor-2026-Swerve-Code

-Current Working code of Team RFactor for the 2026 Season which will be used for the Gotham Regionals.
+Current Working code of Team RFactor for the 2026 Season which will be used for the New York City Regionals and Gotham Regionals.

 ### Key program features include:
 - Field relative and heading controlled swerve drive using YAGSL